treydock/puppet-module-beegfs/README.md

 ## TODO

-* Move the helperd class into the client class or a client subclass
 * Refacter the roles to use a shared defined resource to reduce on the amount of duplicate module code
 * Allow all config values to be defined in Puppet for all roles using parameter (ie. config_hash)
 * Add support for FhGFS Multi-mode